-Figure A.1 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per single detached dwelling as of January 24th, 2018.
+Figure A.1 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per single detached dwelling as of April 19th, 2018, except for the City of Toronto which is as of May 1, 2018.

-Figure A.2 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per large apartments as of January 24th, 2018.
+Figure A.2 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per large apartments as of April 19th, 2018, except for the City of Toronto which is as of May 1, 2018.

-Figure A.3 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per small apartments as of January 24th, 2018.
+Figure A.3 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per small apartments as of April 19th, 2018, except for the City of Toronto which is as of May 1, 2018.

-Figure A.4 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per square foot for retail developments as of January 24th, 2018.
+Figure A.4 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per square foot for retail developments as of April 19th, 2018, except for the City of Toronto which is as of May 1, 2018.

-Figure A.5 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per square foot for industrial developments as of January 24th, 2018.
+Figure A.5 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per square foot for industrial developments as of April 19th, 2018, except for the City of Toronto which is as of May 1, 2018.

-Figure A.6 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per square foot for office developments as of January 24th, 2018.
+Figure A.6 provides a comparison of total development charge rates for all Greater Toronto Area municipalities per square foot for office developments as of April 19th, 2018, except for the City of Toronto which is as of May 1, 2018.

-This second part provides an interjurisdictional scan of development charge rates in Barrie and Simcoe County (as of January 24th, 2018).
+This second part provides an interjurisdictional scan of development charge rates in Barrie and Simcoe County (as of April 19th, 2018).
 It compares, across municipalities: